Sinsosŏl

 Sinsosŏl was a genre of Korean literature which began and grew during the Korean Empire, in the late 19th and early 20th century.
-It was sometimes referred to as kaehwakisosŏl.
+It was sometimes referred to as kaehwagi sosŏl.

 Occurrence

-The enlightenment period (개화기) changed Korean people's thought greatly.
+The enlightenment period (개화기) changed Korean people's thoughts greatly.
 Some writers who wanted to enlighten people also appeared.
 Publishers imported modern printers so that they could sell many more books.

 Contents

 Usually, the contents of sinsosŏl highlight enlightenment, or modernization.
 Encouragement of education, exploding old customs and superstitions, and criticism of corrupt officials are common themes of sinsosŏl.